karthik-d/active-learning-boilerplate/README.md

 # Boilerplate-for-Active-Learning

 Templated boilerplate to perform Active Learning.
-Uses a fork of [toupee](https://github.com/nitbix/toupee) as a submodule, with custom modifications to adapt to newer versions of dependencies and this specific boilerplate implementation.
+Uses a fork of [toupee](https://github.com/nitbix/toupee) as a submodule with custom modifications for this particular boilerplate implementation.
+Fixes compatability issues with `tensorflow >= 2.2`.

 ## Clone the repository to your local environment